-Sessio n Three: Organize Information Backgrou ınd: During previous sessions, students have brainstormed topics related to the What's the Big Idea? student task and gathered information.
-In Session Three, students will use the same digital tool from Session One to organize the research they have collected.
-This is the final session targeting educational technology GLE 1.3.2 as students "organize information using digital tools."
-There are additional connections with Washington's Writing GLE 1.2.1 (CCSS W5), which requires students to develop a prewriting plan.
-Original text from the Social Studies assessment is in bold .
-Common Core State Standards Optional Prep Review video resources on Web 2.0 brainstorming tools.
+Prep Optional Review video resources on Web 2.0 brainstorming tools.
 If you will be using an online organizing tool for this session, be sure that the Web site(s) you want to use will be accessible for students.
 If blocked, contact your district's technology department or select other digital tools.
-Computers or devices for student use ц Computer connected to LCD projector Discussion Digital tool for organizing ideas ns □ Computers or devices for student use SC Materials Optional D □ Internet access, if using an online tool Document camera Ī Learning Plan (45 minutes) 0 Use a sample created by a student during Session One, or one of the examples provided for Engage feedback, to begin a conversation about organizing information.
-Have students look for labeled categories and evidence of sorting into categories. l· Review how to use the digital tool from Session One.
+Computers or devices for student use Discussion Materials Computer connected to LCD projector Digital tool for organizing ideas Computers or devices for student use Optional Internet access, if using an online tool Document camera Learning Plan (45 minutes) Engage Use a sample created by a student during Session One, or one of the examples provided for feedback, to begin a conversation about organizing information.
+Have students look for labeled categories and evidence of sorting into categories.
+Review how to use the digital tool from Session One.
 Review vocabulary, if necessary.
+Extend Have students use the digital tool non beside one recrew vocabulary, if necessary.
 Have students use the digital tool to organize their research.
 Encourage students to provide feedback to one another about the categories and labels they used.
 Provide support as students work, and encourage them to add detail or revise, as needed.
 Remind students to save all work in a designated location.
-Extend LAtelia Teaching Tips and Accommodations If you do not have access to a computer lab, consider making this activity one station that students can access during center time.For students who require more support, allow for practice using paper/pencil or provide scaffolding in the form of a graphic organizer that has identified categories. l· Have students use the Student Checklist to compare their work with the learning targets.
-Evoluto These organizers will be collected at the end of the assessment and scored as part of the Evaluate research process.
+Teaching Tips and Accommodations If you do not have access to a computer lab, consider making this activity one station that students can access during center time.
+For students who require more support, allow for practice using paper/pencil or provide scaffolding in the form of a graphic organizer that has identified categories.
+Evaluate Have students use the Student Checklist to compare their work with the learning targets.
+These organizers will be collected at the end of the assessment and scored as part of the research process.
 See examples on the next page for ideas about feedback while students are working.